This is a guide to the history of the classic Honda FireBlade from the first CBR900RR FireBlade through to the current CBR1000RR Fireblade.

 There’s a lot I want to take away from Tadao Baba’s career, as notes for my own (and for others).

 - There’s value in starting in an industry you love at the ground level.
 Even if you have no experience.
-Passion and hard work takes you a long way, as long as you’re bright.
+Passion and hard work take you a long way, as long as you’re bright.